snowy plovers at point reyes includes:

 Partnering Science and Education to Save a Threatened Species

-Since 1995, Point Reyes National Seashore (PRNS) and Point Blue Conservation Science (formerly known as PRBO Conservation Science and Point Reyes Bird Observatory) have been implementing a recovery project for the breeding western snowy plover (Charadrius nivosus nivosus) population within the Seashore.
-The snowy plover is a small shorebird that was listed as a federally threatened species in 1993.
-Current estimates project that there are roughly 2,100 western snowy plovers along the Pacific Coast from Washington to Baja (USFWS unpublished data).
-Their diminishing numbers are largely due to habitat loss, and habitat degradation from the introduction of nonnative plants, and predation.
+Since 1995, Point Reyes National Seashore (PRNS) has partnered with Point Blue Conservation Science (formerly known as PRBO Conservation Science and Point Reyes Bird Observatory) and Point Reyes National Seashore Association to implement a recovery project for the breeding western snowy plover (Charadrius nivosus nivosus) population within the Seashore.

-Gulls, ravens, foxes, coyotes, dogs, feral cats, skunks, and raccoons are well known for developing feeding habits based on human disturbance and often congregate where people recreate.
+Ravens, gulls, foxes, coyotes, feral cats, skunks, and raccoons are well known for developing feeding habits based on human disturbance and often congregate where people recreate.
 Even simply standing a stick in the sand as a flagpole can draw predators: the stick provides a perch for raptors that otherwise have no vantage points on barren beaches.
-Food left on the beaches or feeding wildlife also attract predators.

 To reduce human disturbance of plovers, the park uses educational signs and brochures to teach the public about the vulnerability of nesting snowy plovers and to alert visitors to seasonal closures and pet restrictions in plover habitat.
-On weekends, when recreation is most intense, park employees and several volunteer docents are present on beaches and at trail heads to educate visitors.
+On weekends, when recreation is most intense, park employees and volunteer docents are present on beaches and at trail heads to educate visitors since 2001.

 Why Should I Care?